oriol-rabasseda/mllms-zs-hoi/README.md

 To use the FLOP estimator tool of MLLMs, please refer to https://github.com/oriol-rabasseda/vlm-complexity-calculation.

 ## 📥 Dataset Download
-The datasets used in this paper can be downloaded from: https://umich-ywchao-hico.github.io/.
+The versions of HICO and HICO-DET used in this paper can be downloaded from https://umich-ywchao-hico.github.io/.
 HICO version is 20150920 and HICO-DET version is 20160224.
+For V-COCO, the dataset and its annotations can be downloaded from https://cocodataset.org/#download.
+The COCO version used is val2014 (since only the test set is necessary).

 After downloading, unzip and place the dataset in `<your-data>` directory.